bunnytrack/BTE/README.md

 ### Netspeed limiter
 The Netspeed limiter prevents players from using unallowed netspeed values.
-If you attempt to change your netspeed to an unallowed value, you will automatically suicide and your netspeed will be reset.
+Players that attempt to change their netspeed to an unallowed value will automatically suicide and are unable to play.
-On top of this, there are options to automatically kick the player and/or to broadcast a message to all players.
+On top of this, there are options to automatically kick the player, correct the player's netspeed or/and to broadcast a message to all players.

 Inside `BTE.ini` you can add maps as an exceptions to where the netspeed limiter should be disabled.
 As an admin you can use the command `mutate nsmap` to add the current map to the exceptions list.